Carterville High School

 Carterville High School is a public high school in Carterville, Illinois, United States.
+It serves students in grades 9 through 12 and is part of the Carterville Community Unit School District #5, which also includes Carterville Intermediate School and Carterville Junior High School.
+The school offers a variety of academic and extracurricular programs, including Advanced Placement (AP) courses, athletics, and fine arts, to support student development and prepare them for post-secondary opportunities.

 History

 It has an enrollment of approximately 609 students.
-The school is a member of Illinois High School Association as a Class 4A member of the River to River Conference (Mississippi Division).
+The school is a member of Illinois High School Association as a Class 2A member of the River to River Conference (Mississippi Division).
 Carterville's mascot is the Lion and the school colors are orange and navy blue.
-The high school has moved into a new facility for the 2011-2012 school year.
+The high school moved into a new facility for the 2011–2012 school year.

 New High School

 In August 2011, Carterville's students and teachers moved into the new high school building.
 The new 225,000 square foot school was built for $25 million.
 It features two gyms; a smaller multi-purpose gym with seating for 500 and big gym with seating capacity of 2,500.
 The new auditorium has seating for 750.
 Two stories of classrooms and laboratories complete the front academic wing.
 The Performing Arts wing, which includes the auditorium, houses new band and chorus rooms, as well as multiple practice and storage rooms.
 In the center of the building is the cafeteria.